-For example, in any year throughout which a Fund does not qualify as a mutual fund trust, the Fund could be subject to tax under Part XII.2 of the Tax Act and would not be entitled to the capital gains refund.
+For example, if a Fund does not qualify as a mutual fund trust under the Tax Act throughout a taxation year, the Fund could be subject to tax under Part XII.2 of the Tax Act and would not be entitled to the capital gains refund.

+A Fund that does not qualify as a mutual fund trust is not able to be merged with another fund on a tax deferred basis.
 In addition, if a Fund does not qualify as a mutual fund trust under the Tax Act and more than 50% of the fair market value of all interests in the Fund are held by holders that are "financial institutions", as such term is defined for purposes of the "mark-to-market property" rules in the Tax Act (a Financial Institution), the Fund will be a Financial Institution.
 In that event, gains and losses of such Fund on property that is "mark-to-market property" for purposes of these rules will be fully included in/deducted from income on an annual mark-to-market basis.